peristron/testqurade/README.md

-# Questrade TFSA Research & Rebalancing Dashboard
+# Research & Rebalancing Dashboard

-An authenticated Streamlit Community Cloud app for reviewing a Questrade TFSA, researching Canadian ETFs with one of five LLM providers, and preparing conservative whole-share limit orders.
+An authenticated Streamlit Community Cloud app for reviewing and researching Canadian ETFs with one of five LLM providers, and preparing conservative whole-share limit orders.
 No trade is sent until the signed-in user selects it, accepts the confirmation, and clicks **Execute Selected Trades**.

-> This is not financial advice.
-You are solely responsible for every trade.
+> Not financial advice.
+You're solely responsible for every trade.

-## What is included
+## What's included

-- Read-only Questrade account, CAD balance, position, symbol, and quote access.
+- Read-only Brokerage account, CAD balance, position, symbol, and quote access.
-- Questrade access-token refresh with the replacement refresh token retained in the current authenticated session.
+- Brokerage access-token refresh with the replacement refresh token retained in the current authenticated session.
 - Editable target allocations and CAD cash reserve (default `$200`).
 - Whole-share, CAD-listed (`.TO`) limit-order suggestions.